ZEN-universe/ZEN-garden/docs/files/input_handling.rst

 * including ZEN-garden scaling decreases the net-solving time significantly
 * including the RHS for the derivation of the row scaling vectors decreases the net-solving time significantly
 * choosing a low ``NumericFocus`` instead of the automatic one, increases the net-solving time significantly
-* double scaling, which means scaling both in ZEN-garden as well as within the solver (here gurobi), seems to increase the net-solving time significantly
+* double scaling, which means scaling both in ZEN-garden as well as within the solver (here Gurobi), seems to increase the net-solving time significantly

 Please note, that these results can not be generalized.
 They only represent the average effect observed for the models considered here and might vary from case to case.